STELLA-LYE/tp/docs/UserGuide.md

    * [`mail`](#feature-mail) : Generates a prefilled email template sent to emails of all students on the list.

-   * [`mailtg g/TUT01`](#feature-mailtg) : Generates a prefilled email template containing the telegram link for 'TUT01' sent to emails of all students belonging to 'TUT01'.
+   * [`mailtg g/TUT01`](#feature-mailtg) : Generates a prefilled email template containing the telegram link for 'TUT01', with the recipient field prefilled with students of 'TUT01'.

 5. Refer to the [Command Notes and Features](#feature-features) below for details of each command.